Advanced Poetry

 The Advanced Poetry Books

 Advanced Poetry is a non-consumable text containing one semester’s worth of writing instruction and work.
-The lay out of the books is linear, start in unit 1 lesson 1 and work straight through the text through unit 4’s final lesson.
+The lay out of the books is linear, start in chapter 1 lesson 1 and work straight through the text through Chapter 4’s final lesson.
 The students may cover the material simply by working through the lessons in sequence.

 Back to top